Kennjenga/Kennjenga/README.md

 - 🔭 I’m currently working on full stack web development projects.
 - 🌱 I’m currently learning AI,ML and blockchain technologies.
-- 👯 I’m looking to collaborate on innovative web development and data science projects.
+- 👯 I’m looking to collaborate on innovative web development, AI and system projects.
 - 🤔 I’m looking for help with making a difference in the tech world💻🌐🤖.
 - 💬 Ask me about JavaScript, Python, and modern web frameworks.
 - 📫 How to reach me: [kinyagia2@gmail.com](mailto:kinyagia2@gmail.com)